 This might come as a surprise but I somewhat enjoyed this movie.
-It’s nowhere near as good as the anime and it falls apart at the third act, but I liked the direction they were going with it storywise before said third act.
+It’s nowhere near as good as the anime and it falls apart in the third act, but I liked the direction they were going with it storywise before said third act.
 The action was pretty good even if it borrowed heavily from the source material, and I enjoyed some of the cinematography and the soundtrack.
 Scarlett Johansson was pretty good as The Major and I felt it was actually rather appropriate she wasn’t Asian considering everything that happens in the movie.
 I’d give it a cautious recommendation if you’re into cyberpunk things.

 John Wick: Chapter 2:

 Every time I think about this movie, I think about how much better it could have been.
 I honestly felt there was a lot to build upon from the first movie, but I found this sequel to be repetitive, blunt, and tiresome.
 Once Wick came back to New York, the movie changed tone to an extreme that absolutely confused me.
 I’m no longer interested in anything to do with John Wick and I probably won’t seek out the third movie.
-That being said Keanu Reeves as Wick does a good job with all the rooty tooty bad guy shooty stuff so just watch the action scenes on Youtube instead of seeing the full movie.
+That being said, Keanu Reeves, as Wick does a good job with all the rooty tooty bad guy shooty stuff so just watch the action scenes on Youtube instead of seeing the full movie.

 Wonder Woman (2017):

-DC made a bland Marvel movie and apparently everyone loved it.
-I however found this movie to be a chore to watch.
+DC made a bland Marvel movie and apparently, everyone loved it.
+I, however, found this movie to be a chore to watch.
 This is the same basic fantasy/sci-fi adventure movie Hollywood have been spitting out since fucking Star Wars.
 The music was terrible, the villains were laughable, the twist at the end was lazy and barely set up and I couldn’t wait for the movie to end.

 Ghost Recon: Wildlands: